radius-project/community/community-membership.md

 ## Maintainer

-Maintainers are the technical authority for a subproject in the Radius org.
-They *MUST* have demonstrated both good judgement and responsibility towards the health of that subproject.
-Maintainers *MUST* set technical direction and make or approve design decisions for their subproject - either directly or through delegation of these responsibilities.
+Maintainers are the technical authority for a project in the Radius org.
+They *MUST* have demonstrated both good judgement and responsibility towards the health of that project.
+Maintainers *MUST* set technical direction and make or approve design decisions for their project - either directly or through delegation of these responsibilities.

 Defined by: GitHub organization ownership, permissions and entry in `CODEOWNERS` files.